kidomine/phil/README.md

 Start the database with this:
 <pre>
-mongod --dbpath mongoFiles --setParameter textSearchEnabled=true Make sure the mongoFiles folder is backed up
+cd ~/phil; mongod --dbpath mongoFiles --setParameter textSearchEnabled=true Make sure the mongoFiles folder is backed up
 A log of all text input to the program is located at ~/Desktop/Dropbox/log.txt.